Adixozord/DailyDiary/readme.txt

    - creating and logging into account
    - sorting logs into default categories (for example, actual mood)
    - creation and management of users logs (public / private)
-   - show all logs
-   - show details of log
+   - show all logs, their details and category
 > site possibilities:
    - find logs which contain specific word, user, date
-> logs:
-   - comments